The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 For more on opportunity costs, I recommend checking out Momo Sama’s [Healer Optimization Guide](https://www.youtube.com/watch?v=SclS5tbtWNc).

-## Opportunity Costs for Co-Healers
+## Opportunity Costs for CoHealers

 Before this guide is continued, let one thing be absolutely crystal clear.